 Local Law 196 (LL196) mandates completion of OSHA training by 3/1/18 for all demolition and construction workers employed within the Five Boroughs on projects requiring a Construction Super, Site Safety Manager, Site Safety Coordinator, Concrete Safety Manager, or Competent Person.

 Under LL196, Section 3310.10.2, which called for the OSHA training every 5 years, was repealed and Section 3321 was added.
 The new section outlines the training requirements under LL196 and can be found on the DOB’s website.

-Entry-level workers, employees on publicly-funded projects in NY, and other personnel connected to roles that require an awareness of safety and health concerns in the construction industry.
+Entry-level workers, employees on publicly-funded projects in New York City, and other personnel connected to roles that require an awareness of safety and health concerns in the construction industry.

 This 10 Hour OSHA Outreach training is designed to promote workplace safety and health and to make workers more knowledgeable about workplace hazards and their rights.